 Kissing in public in Japan?

-Although it seems taboo, and it is rare, it is not unusual to find people kissing, holding hands or hugging in public in large urban areas in Japan.
-This is because many young people today are being influenced by the Western media and are entering the wave.
-In fact, interviews reveal that Japanese women are more comfortable kissing in public when it is with a foreigner.
+Although it seems taboo, and is rare, it is not unusual to find people kissing, holding hands or hugging each other in public in large urban areas of Japan.
+This is because many young people today are being influenced by the Western media and are jumping on the bandwagon.
+In fact, interviews reveal that Japanese women are more comfortable kissing in public when it's with a foreigner.

 Perhaps many do not kiss in public because of men's lack of initiative.
 Some say they would not be ashamed if they are in places with a romantic mood.
 Surveys reveal that about 20% of young people between 17 and 29 kiss in public.
 Cities like Osaka and Tokyo this rises to 32%.
 See our guide to when to kiss in Japan by clicking here.